buddyfavors/autorenter-nodeexpress-api/readme.md

 ## Browse the App

 After performing a build you should be able to run the application by browsing to `http://{docker_ip}:XXXX/`.

+To get your docker machine ip:
+`docker-machine ip`